FilecoinFoundationWeb/filecoin-foundation/src/content/blog/introducing-the-wave-7-developer-grant-recipients.md

     Discover their innovative projects.
 ---

-The Filecoin Foundation and Protocol Labs periodically award funding to critical development projects to foster a more robust and efficient decentralized web through the Filecoin ecosystem.
+Filecoin Foundation and Protocol Labs periodically award funding to critical development projects to foster a more robust and efficient decentralized web through the Filecoin ecosystem.
 The Filecoin Dev Grants program is designed to:

 - Reward ongoing and existing contributions that add great value to the Filecoin ecosystem
 - Inspire more contributors to solve open problems and engage with the Filecoin project